taddeusb90/introvoke-frontend-interview/system-design/README.md

         sentiment: "number" // -1, 1, 0
       }
     ```
-    Resulting objects can be saved in
+    Resulting objects can be saved in Postgres.
 # Message Aggregator

   Is a Node.js based service that consumes messages sent from **Inference pod** and aggregates them in memory on a minute by minute basis.
 All messages that are recieved in a minute are aggregated in to  get the below object: